tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 In this activity, students will visit [The State Of The Dapps website](https://www.stateofthedapps.com/) to explore the many dApps that exist in the blockchain ecosystem.
 Students will work in groups up to three people to research and to analyze a dApps from any sector from their interest.

-Students will be encouraged to use MetaMask when possible, and write down a short report on their research.
+Students will be encouraged to use MetaMask when possible, and write a short report on their research.

 Have TAs circulate the classroom to help students and foster collaboration in each group.